mahume/cliri/README.md

 # Liri-bot App

-Node.js based CLI application that attempts to replace the infamously bad Apple Siri interface
+## About
+CLI application that returns results from API:
+Concerts via the "Bands in Town" API
+Songs via the "Spotify" API
+Movies via the "omdb" API

 ## Getting Started
 1. Begin by typing the following code into the command line: